nathan-cool/ExpenseEase/README.md

 I've used background patterns and radial gradients to add depth and texture, creating a visually appealing and modern interface.

-These design choices ensure the Django Expense Organizer looks great and is easy to use, no matter what device you're on.
+These design choices ensure the ExpenseEase looks great and is easy to use, no matter what device you're on.

 ## Planning